👉 TAP TO SAVE 30% WITH CODE NEW

 Daniel Jones, Indianapolis Colts

 The ex-Giant is firm proof that just a few weeks into the season, much has changed in terms of how players are viewed.
 Keep that in mind when you draft next year.
 In the summer, Jones was not even drafted in many leagues.
-For Week 5, I rank him as a top 5 fantasy QB.
+For Week 5, I rank him as a top-5 fantasy QB.

 Sure, his world could start to shatter at any time later in the season, but I don’t see that happening against the Raiders this week.
 Las Vegas ranks 20th in FFPG allowed to QBs, and Jones has shown in the past that he can be a quality fantasy option over an extended period.
-In 2022, Jones finished as a top 10 fantasy QB.
+In 2022, Jones finished as a top-10 fantasy QB.

 Right now, you can have a lot of confidence in starting Jones at QB.
 Even though he has to prove himself more with the Colts, he will continue to display fantasy promise because of his rushing potential.
 Jones passed for 270-plus yards in three of the first four weeks this season and rushed for three TDs in the first two games.

 If that old clichéd bubble is going to burst, it’s not going to be in Week 5.
 The only QBs I am definitely starting over Jones this week are Josh Allen, Justin Fields, and Dak Prescott.
-I essentially have him tied with Justin Herbert and slightly ahead of Jared Goff.
+I essentially have him tied with Herbert and slightly ahead of Jared Goff.

 Mason Taylor, New York Jets